Qua-9-9-1/RustCaster/README.md

 # Rust-Raycaster
-Second try to do a raycaster in Rust this time

-Using sdl2 for rust : https://docs.rs/sdl2/latest/sdl2/
+This project use Rust and sdl2 for rust : https://docs.rs/sdl2/latest/sdl2/

 Maps are in txt format